-Your open rate (the percentage of recipients opening your emails) enables you to assess two factors - the convenience of the time of day that you are sending your emails, and the appealability of the subject line.
+Your open rate - the percentage of recipients opening your emails - enables you to assess two factors - the convenience of the time of day that you are sending your emails, and the appealability of the subject line.
 If looking to improve your open rate, it is recommended to change only one factor at the time, e.g. the time of day or the style of the subject line - changing both at the same time will render your results inaccurate.

 Looking at your click rate (the percentage of those who click through to your links having opened your email) will enable you to determine the relevancy of the content you are sending to your end users.
 If this is consistently lower than you would like it then it may be that you need to spend some time meeting with your end users, sitting in on their own meetings and so forth in order to better determine the data they need.

-Covering more data through your current awareness service
+Including more data through your current awareness service

 “There is so much information available, and it takes a trained researcher to sift through the dross to find the gold. [...].
 As I tell my students, it only takes a few bucks and a little determination to become a content provider on the Internet.
 Many users, even well-educated lawyers, don’t always think to check the information they find on the Internet for currency, accuracy, and authenticity.”

 Joyce Manna Janto, quoted from Michigan Law (2)

 The quote at the start states that without sufficient surrounding context, quantitative data is rendered meaningless.
 Whilst numerical data brings with it an inherent sense of accuracy and reliability, if it serves no clear purpose to the discussion at hand it serves no use at all.
 As a trusted provider of information, the librarian is able to deliver both accurate data, and the relevant contextual information to surround it.